Shenzhen: Cityscape

 In 2019, Shenzhen has been dubbed by The Guardian as "the world leader completing new skyscrapers."
 The city is ranked the second in the world in terms of the number of buildings above 150 meters, with 297 of them completed as of July 2021, after neighboring Hong Kong.
 There were more skyscrapers completed in Shenzhen in the year 2016 than in the whole of the US and Australia combined.
 The construction boom continues today with over 85 skyscrapers under construction across the city as of 2021, the most in the world.
 Most of the skyscrapers in Shenzhen were built by either Hong Kong or foreign-based architects, utilizing a modern style, though functionalism was a dominant form of architecture in the city's skyscrapers in the late 20th century.
-Among the most prominent examples are the 160 m high Guomao Building, the 384 m high Shun Hing Square, the 441.8 m high KK100, the 392 m high China Resources Headquarters, and the 599 m high Ping An Finance Centre, which is also the second tallest in China and the fourth tallest building in the world.
+Among the most prominent examples are the 160 m high Guomao Building, the 384 m high Shun Hing Square, the 441.8 m high KK100, the 392 m high China Resources Headquarters, and the 599 m high Ping An Finance Centre, which is also the second tallest in China and the fifth tallest building in the world.
 Built in 2015, the skyscraper is to be unique and elegant among its surroundings to represent the history and achievements of the main tenant: Ping An Insurance.

 Shenzhen also has several historical buildings based in traditional Chinese architecture.
 There are Hakka walled villages located in the city such as Crane Lake and Gangeng in the Longgang District.
 Like typical Hakka walled villages, the architecture of Crane Lake and Gangeng are based around large thick grey walls, narrow alleyways, and courtyards.
-Nantou (or Xin'an) is a historic town located in the present-day Nanshan District and has some buildings that date back to the Ming Dynasty such as the Guandi Temple, though most of these traditional buildings have been replaced by modern ones.
+Nantou (or Xin'an) is a historic town located in the present-day Nanshan District and has some buildings that date back to the Ming dynasty such as the Guandi Temple, though most of these traditional buildings have been replaced by modern ones.
 Chiwan, located in the Nanshan District, also has several historical buildings, such as the tomb to the last emperor of the Southern Song, Zhao Bing and Tianhou Temple which was built by Zheng He as an offering to Mazu to protect the Ming treasure fleet.
 There are also several historical forts that had defended the coastline located within the city, such as Dapeng Fortress and Chiwan Left Fort.

+In 2023, the Marisfrolg Pavilion, featuring an insect exoskeleton design, was completed and became a new landmark in Longhua District.